nvda icon indicating copy to clipboard operation

 • Lastly, @michaelDCurran preferred the footer close button in the original issue.

 I am not sure there is a "good" solution to this.
-Actually, there is: replace everything currently shown in a UI.browseableMessage, as a real dialog in an appropriate WX control.
+Actually, there is: replace everything currently shown in a UI.browseableMessage, with a real dialog in an appropriate WX control.
 Then provide the close button only.
 That should solve the select all problem, if it's a read-only editable text field. ui.browseableMessage is a convenient, but ultimately lazy, way to get a non-modal dialog with HTML side-benefits.

 XLTechie avatar Apr 08 '24 14:04 XLTechie